 Instructions

-• Line a large baking pan with foil.
+• Line a large baking pan or baking dish with foil.

 • Season chicken on both sides with salt and pepper.

 • Place chicken skin side down without crowding.
-Make sure to leave at leave some space between pieces.
+Make sure to leave some space between pieces.
 The less crowded the chicken, the better it will crisp.

 • Return to oven and cook for an additional 20 minutes or until the juices clear when pierced with a fork.